ryanjburton/shopify-dagster-duckdb/README.md

 # shopify-dagster-duckdb
 Test playground implementation of Shopify API data extraction and transformation, orchestrated via Dagster and stored in a persisted DuckDB database.

-## Installation and Setup
+## Installation and Setup - Dagster Project
-To install all relevant packages via `uv` and activate your virtual environment execute the below commands:
+Begin by moving your working directory to ~/shopify-dagster-duckdb/dagster-quickstart.
+Next, execute the following commands to install all relevant packages via `uv` and activate your virtual environment:

 ```bash
 uv venv